JustAProDev/Discord-Lock-GC/README.md

 How to use :

-Put your token in " yourtokenhere " and launch it ( line 8 )
+Replace " yourtokenhere " by your Discord Token and launch it ( line 8 )

 The Command is " ;lock GroupChatID "
 To unlock it " ;unlock GroupChatID "